agokhale/viamillipede/README.md

 		+ varying layer2 attachment ( vlan, aggregation )
 		+ varying layer3 routes ( multihomed transport, backup wan, NATed destination IP's)
 	+ Provide tx multiple times to describe the transport graph.
-	+ Use the preferred link in the order it's provided in the tx claause.
+	+ Use the preferred link in the order it's provided in the tx clause.
 	+ Should you saturate  a link,  fill the next available link.
 	+ Provide tx the same number of times as the thread count to precisely distribute traffic on specific links
 ``` viamillipede \